 The Diplomacy Competition is an online Model UN, run throughout the year in four rounds.
 It aims to develop a different skillset from our typical Model UN conferences, and allows for continued engagement throughout the year.
 The competition is open to all students in New Zealand in teams of between one and four.
 Best of all, it’s accessible to anyone with an internet connection, and entirely free!

 The Competition takes place over four month-long rounds, each divided into phases.
-Each Team is randomly assigned a country and given a briefing paper and resolution on a particular topic.
+Every round, each Team is randomly assigned a country and given a briefing paper and resolution on a particular topic.
 Teams then discuss the resolution in a forum and propose amendments.
 After this, amendments are voted on and a final resolution is released, on which teams write a position paper.
 Finally, the position papers are peer marked.
 This mark, along with external marking, contribute to the score used to determine winners of the Competition.

 Visit our website at diplomacy.unyouth.org.nz for more information about the Competition.

 The dates for the four rounds are as follows:

 |Round One||Friday, 15th March – Friday, 12th April|